 The Power of Stumbling

-This also explains the constant criticisms of the advanced nations which come from the ‘second world’ countries4)Countries which have the intellectual and technological tools to move forward, but which are held back because of primitive political systems which lead to depressed wages and a lower standard of living, most notably Russia and China.
-The leadership of these countries point to the stumbles and embarrassments in the advanced countries, and offer this as proof that we are not actually advanced.
+This also explains the constant criticisms of the advanced nations, which come from the ‘second world’ countries.
+The third world lacks resources, wealth, and education.
+In contrast, the second world includes those countries which have resources and well, as well as the intellectual and technological tools to move forward, but who are held back because of their primitive political systems.
+Chief among these second-world countries are Russia and China.
+The leadership of these countries point to the stumbles and embarrassments in the advanced countries, and insist that this is proof that we are not actually advanced.

-The reality is, our stumbles and embarrassments are proof our our strength; interpreting it otherwise represents an antiquated way of looking at strength, and progress.
-In a static world, strength is doing the same thing repeatedly, and doing it effectively.
 But in a world that is progressing rapidly, experimentation and failure are essential.
 Which brings us back to the considerations of ‘diversity’, above.
 The claims that we are divided do not prove that we are weak, they show that we are open, they are evidence that continued progress is possible.
-It is only to would-be monarchs and monopolists that disagreement is seen as weakness.
+It is only to would-be monarchs and monopolists that disagreement is seen as a weakness.

-And so countries like Russia and China have not yet fully abandoned monarchy and monopoly.
+And as countries like Russia and China have not yet fully abandoned monarchy and monopoly, they cannot understand that the decentralized and diffuse messiness of a free people is their strength.

 Tolerance is Strength